YoYoGames/GMEXT-Firebase/docs/Platform_Setup.md

 4. On this screen, just copy the **firebaseConfig** struct:<br>
       ![](assets/setupWebStep2.PNG)

 5. Paste the struct's contents in a text editor, replace all double quotes `"` with single quotes `'` and copy the resulting text.

-Also make sure to add single quotes `'` to the struct keys.
+> [!TIP]
+> The final string should look like the following:
+>
+>    {apiKey: 'xxxxxxxx',authDomain: 'xxxxxxxx.firebaseapp.com',databaseURL: 'xxxxxxxx',projectId: 'xxxxxxxx',storageBucket: 'xxxxxxxx',messagingSenderId: 'xxxxxxxx',appId: 'xxxxxxxx',measurementId: 'xxxxxxxx'}
+>
+> Note that some entries might be missing depending on the features you have enabled.

 6. Paste the result in the **Firebase Config Struct** extension option.
 Note that this cannot contain any double quotes `"`.